Komodo-pty/argus-recon/README.md

 #### Note
 Ensure all aforementioned dependencies are in your PATH and are named appropriately.

-Depending on how it was installed, Impacket's lookupsid may have another name (e.g. impacket-lookupsid).

 netexec should have the alias nxc.

+Depending on how they are installed, the name of Impacket's tools can vary (e.g. impacket-lookupsid vs lookupsid.py).

+You can convert the tool names to either format by running `kali_convert.sh`

 # Related Projects
 Check out the rest of the Pentesting Pantheon: